Generally speaking all the unsecured debts you owe are included in Bankruptcy. Secured debts such as a mortgage are not.

 Most of your unsecured debts are included in Bankruptcy.
 Can Tax and VAT debt be included?
 What happens to secured debts like your mortgage?
 Which unsecured debts are left out?
 To find out more please visit: http://beatmydebt.com/bankruptcy-frequently-asked-questions/which-debts-are-included-in-bankruptcy

-Are CCJ Debts and money owed to HMRC included in Bankruptcy?
+CCJ Debts and money owed to HMRC and Bankruptcy

-Money owed to HMRC is also included in Bankruptcy.
+Money owed to HMRC is also included.
 If you have tax arrears or owe VAT or PAYE debts these will be written off by the process.

 HMRC debt is not a preferential creditor.
 As such it is included if you go Bankrupt and the debt written off.

-Which debts cannot be included if you go Bankrupt?
+Which debts will not be written off if you go Bankrupt?

 Secured debts are not included in bankruptcy.
-These include things like a mortgage or car HP.
-You must continue paying these or risk the things they are secured against being repossessed.
+These include things like a mortgage, charging order or car HP.
+You must continue paying these.

 A Guarantor Loan is an unsecured debt.
 As such it must be included in Bankruptcy.
-However the person who has guaranteed the loan then becomes liable to maintain the ongoing payments.
+However the person who guaranteed the loan will still be liable to pay the balance.

 Arrange a call with a Bankruptcy Expert